 What Is the Net Volume Indicator?

-Net volume is calculated by subtracting a stock’s uptick volume (the number of shares traded when the price is increasing) from its downtick volume (the number of shares traded when the price is decreasing).
+Net volume is calculated by subtracting a stock’s uptick in volume (the number of shares traded when the price is increasing) from its downtick in volume (the number of shares traded when the price is decreasing).
 The net volume is calculated over a specified period.
 If the net volume is positive, it indicates a bullish trend and vice versa.

 What Is a Trading Volume Chart?

 A trading volume chart depicts the trading volumes of stock.
 It is a bar chart with volume bars of three colours.
 The volume bars show the rise/drop in volumes, and the colours indicate whether the stock closed higher or lower than or at the same price as the previous day.

 What is a Good Average Volume In Stock?

 The average volume of stock varies by individual stocks.
 It would help if you looked at a stock’s average volume over different periods, such as three months, six months, etc. This analysis will help you understand what a good average volume for that particular stock is.